 About the course

-This course is designed to be a direct replacement for the Engineering A Level but is not suitable for vocational students.
+This course is designed to be a direct replacement for the Engineering A Level for A Level students.
 This course is the same size as one A Level and therefore is equivalent to one of your A Level choices.
 This course is ideal for young people thinking about a career in the engineering sector; whether an apprenticeship and/or university.
 The course develops a broad variety of skills and knowledge, involving the application of scientific principles and practical knowledge to transform ideas and materials into engineered products.
-You will study engineering principles and mathematics, health and safety, interpreting and creating 2D/3D models in computer-aided design, design and manufacture of products.
+You will study engineering principles and mathematics, health and safety, team working, interpreting and creating 2D/3D models in computer-aided design, design and manufacture of products.

 What will I study?

 Engineering Principles, Assessment: External Exam

 Modern life depends on engineers to develop, support and control the products and systems that are all around us.
 There is an increasing demand for ‘multi-skilled’ engineers who can apply principles from several engineering disciplines to develop solutions.
 This unit will develop your mathematical and physical scientific knowledge and understanding to enable you to solve problems set in an engineering context.
 You will explore and apply the algebraic and trigonometric mathematical methods required to solve engineering problems.
 The mechanical problems you will encounter cover static, dynamic, fluids and thermodynamic systems.
 The electrical and electronic problems you will encounter cover static and direct current (DC) electricity, DC circuit theory and networks, magnetism, and single-phase alternating current theory.